quyueyue/InternalizingExternalizingPredictions/HBN/HBN_PFM/PFM_perm/README.md

 ## Inputs
 Suppose all predictive feature weight matrices are stored in `$IntExt_DIR/HBN/HBN_output_KRR/` and are used as inputs to PFM permutation function.

 All behavioral and neuroimaging data input files are stored in `$IntExt_DIR/HBN/HBN_data_inputs/`.
-The resting-state functional connectivity data for the 229 HBN adolescents is stored under this directory as `features_rs_423.mat`.
+The resting-state functional connectivity data for the 229 HBN adolescents is stored under this directory as `HBN_RSFC_combat.mat`.

 The data .csv file containing HBN Subject ID and Family_ID is stored under `$IntExt_DIR/HBN/HBN_data_inputs/` as `HBN_alldata_filtered.csv` and will be an input to the PFM permutation function (to prevent splitting people from the same family across training and testing sets)